vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/3_ABOUT_THE_COMMENTATOR_JAYARATHA.md

 INTRODUCTION TO THE TANTRĀLOKA

-in Trivendrum Sanskrit Series and assigned to Sivä- nanda II by us,' offer unimpeachable evidence of direct North-South dialogue after Madhuraja Yogin, Abhinava's junior contemporary and author of the Gurunathaparāmarśa.
+in Trivendrum Sanskrit Series and assigned to Sivā- nanda II by us,' offer unimpeachable evidence of direct North-South dialogue after Madhuraja Yogin, Abhinava's junior contemporary and author of the Gurunathaparāmarśa.

 (a) JAYARATHA VS. KṢEMARĀJA